© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Chapel and Burial Ground near Tre-Henry is a scheduled monument protected by Cadw under reference PE098.
 View the official record →

-Chapel and Burial Ground near Tre-Henry is a medieval religious and funerary site located in Pembrokeshire, Wales.
+Chapel and Burial Ground near Tre-Henry is a medieval chapel site with associated burial ground located in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE098.

 Chapel and Burial Ground near Tre-Henry dates from the medieval period, and is classified as a chapel.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Chapel and Burial Ground near Tre-Henry is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE098.